Credits: Vox España / Wikimedia Commons — CC0 (public domain).

 The appeal ruling can take several paths.

-If the court follows the requisitions, ineligibility would be pronounced without immediate effect.
+If the court follows the requisitions, the ineligibility would be pronounced without immediate effect.
 In that case, a cassation appeal could delay when the sentence becomes final.
-But if the court chooses provisional enforcement, ineligibility would apply upon pronouncement.
+But if the court chooses provisional enforcement, the ineligibility would apply upon pronouncement.

 A Case About Public Funds, A Case About Trust